One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 Former West Indian batsman Collis King was introduced in 1991 and he didn’t disappoint with 623 runs, while left-arm spinner Ian Fisher who would make the grade at Gloucestershire took 31 wickets in 1998.

-The swashbuckling batsman King played nine Tests and 18 One Day Internationals for the West Indies.
-He scored one century and hit two fifties, and in ODI cricket, his highest – and swiftest – score came in the 1979 World Cup final, when he came in at 99-4 to hit 86 off 66 deliveries, and added 149 with Vivian Richards.
+The swashbuckling batsman King played ninen Tests and 18 one-day internationals for the West Indies.
+He scored one century and hit two fifties, and in ODI cricket, his highest – and swiftest – score came in the 1979 World Cup final when he came in at 99 for 4 to hit 86 off 66 deliveries, and added 149 with Viv Richards.

-In a varied first class career, he played for his native country Barbados in the West Indies domestic competition, but also played for Glamorgan and Worcestershire in English county cricket and Natal in South Africa.
-In scoring 123 on his Worcestershire debut in 1983, he became the first player in more than 50years to score a hundred in his first match for the county.
-After playing at Bierley he had a prolific spell at Dunnington CC., where he played into his sixties.
+In a varied first-class career, he played for his native country Barbados in the West Indies domestic competition, but also played for Glamorgan.
+Worcestershire and Natal in South Africa.
+In scoring 123 on his Worcestershire debut in 1983, he became the first player in more than fifty years to score a hundred in his first match for the county.
+After playing at Bierley he had a prolific spell at Dunnington CC in the York Senior League where he played into his sixties.

 Another notable player in this era was fast bowler Neville Lindsay who’s 44 wickets was very influential in assisting East Bierley in winning the 1996 title.